AdobeDocs/document-services/src/pages/home/home-storyies.md

 ### Adobe InDesign

-Adobe InDesign brings its new share for review features to life with Adobe Document Services APIs.
+Adobe InDesign brings its new share for review features to life with Adobe Acrobat Services APIs.